karolzi/meetings-scheduler/Readme.md

     mvn clean package

 ## Info
-    Inside app_to_test folder is placed packed jar file for test.
+    * Inside app_to_test folder is placed packed jar file for test.
 It is useful for tests where compilation environment is missing.
+    * Weekend days are treated as work days

 ## Print usage
     java -classpath ./app_to_test/meetings-scheduler-1.0.jar meetingsscheduler.SchedulerApp